SystemsApproach/5G/intro.rst

 service providers, who in turn sell mobile access service to their subscribers.

-There is also a shared-license band at 3.5-GHz, called *Citizens Broadband Radio Service (CBRS)*, set aside in North America for cellular use.
+There is also a shared-license band at 3.5 GHz, called *Citizens Broadband Radio Service (CBRS)*, set aside in North America for cellular use.
 Similar spectrum is being set aside in other countries.
-The CBRS band allows three tiers of users to share the spectrum: first right of use goes to the original owners of this spectrum, naval radars and satellite ground stations; followed by priority users who receive this right over 10MHz bands for three years via regional auctions; and finally the rest
+The CBRS band allows 3 tiers of users to share the spectrum: first right of use goes to the original owners of this spectrum, naval radars and satellite ground stations; followed by priority users who receive this right over 10MHz bands for three years via regional auctions; and finally the rest